FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/log/system_log_audit.md

 ### 1.4 Block Drop

-After the consensus or synchronization module passes the verification after executing the block, it will initiate a call to the Scheduler to take the initiative to drop the disk.。
+After the consensus or synchronization module passes the verification after executing the block, it will initiate a call to the Scheduler to take the initiative to drop the disk。

 - Log Keywords: ^ ^ ^ ^ ^ ^ ^ ^ Report
 - Log level: INFO